ChainLaunch

 No. ChainLaunch is open source — you can inspect every line of code.
 The self-hosted version gives you full control over your infrastructure.
 You can still SSH into your nodes, access Docker containers, and manage low-level configurations when needed.

-Is the $50-200/mo DIY cost really comparable to $99/mo ChainLaunch?
+Is the $50-200/mo DIY cost really comparable to $2,000/mo ChainLaunch?

 The $50-200/mo is just the server cost.
-When you factor in engineering time (5-6 days of expert setup at $150-300/hr, that's $6,000-14,000 upfront), plus ongoing maintenance (monitoring, backups, upgrades, debugging), the real cost of DIY is 10-100x more than ChainLaunch.
+Factor in engineering time (5-6 days of expert setup at $150-300/hr = $6,000-14,000 upfront), plus ongoing maintenance, monitoring, and incident response, and the real all-in cost of DIY is typically $5,000-20,000/yr above the server bill.
+ChainLaunch Pilot at $2,000/mo includes all of that.

 Do I need Docker/Kubernetes experience to use ChainLaunch?